transferzero/api-documentation/_docs/architecture.md

 # Transactions

-The main model of the TransferZero API is the Transaction, which store the flow for sending money from one Sender in a specific currency, to one or multiple Recipients in another currency.
+The main model of the AZA Finance API is the Transaction, which store the flow for sending money from one Sender in a specific currency, to one or multiple Recipients in another currency.
 You can read more on transactions in the [Transaction flow documentation]({{ "/docs/transaction-flow/" | prepend: site.baseurl }}).

 # Balances